kv-ops/automl-platform/README.md

 ## 🙏 Acknowledgments

 - OpenAI for GPT-4 API and Assistants framework
-- pandas for data manipulation
+- MLflow for experiment tracking
-- openpyxl for Excel support
+- FastAPI for the API framework
-- gspread for Google Sheets integration
+- Streamlit for the UI dashboard
-- All CRM API providers
 - The open-source community

 ---